ay-mehta/TR102/README.md

-# TR102
+# TR102 Daily Diary
-compulsory 5th semester training BTech CSE
+This is Daily Diary pertaining to TR102 Summer 4-week training in MERN Stack